werf/werf/docs/pages_en/usage/project_configuration/giterminism.md

 change_canonical: true
 ---

+## About giterminism

+To ensure consistency and guarantee reproducibility, werf introduces the so-called mechanism of _giterminism_.
+Its name comes from a combination of the words `git` and `determinism` and refers to "deterministic Git" mode.
+In this mode, werf reads the configuration and build context from the current project repository commit and, by default, does not permit the use of external dependencies.

+Any user drift from giterminism must be documented in a dedicated `werf-giterminism.yaml` file so that the configuration management process remains meaningful and the usage is transparent to all participants of the delivery cycle.

 ## Excluding unused files

 werf does not permit working with uncommitted and untracked files in Git.
 If files are not required, they should be explicitly excluded using the `.gitignore` and `.helmignore` files.